-For the past decade, photographer and filmmaker Mimi Chakarova has covered global issues examining conflict, corruption and the sex trade.
-Her film THE PRICE OF SEX, a feature-length documentary on trafficking and corruption premiered in 2011.
+For the past 15 years, photographer and filmmaker Mimi Chakarova has covered global issues examining conflict, corruption and the sex trade.
+Her film, THE PRICE OF SEX, a feature-length documentary on trafficking and corruption, premiered in 2011.
 Chakarova was awarded the Nestor Almendros Award for courage in filmmaking at the Human Rights Watch Film Festival in New York.
 She was also the winner of the prestigious Daniel Pearl Award for Outstanding International Investigative Reporting and a 2012 Dart Awards Finalist for Excellence in Coverage of Trauma.

-Chakarova's work has appeared in National Geographic, The New York Times Sunday Magazine, The Atlantic Monthly, Ms., The Sunday Times Magazine, London, CBS News' "60 Minutes," CNN World, BBC World, Al Jazeera English, PBS' FRONTLINE/World and the Center for Investigative Reporting among others.
-In 2007, Chakarova became the series curator of FRONTLINE/World's FlashPoint, featuring the work of photojournalists from around the world.
-She is currently directing and producing two documentary films in the U.S.
+Chakarova's work has appeared in National Geographic, The New York Times Sunday Magazine, The Atlantic Monthly, Ms., The Sunday Times Magazine, London, CBS News 60 Minutes, CNN World, BBC World, Al Jazeera English, PBS' FRONTLINE/World and the Center for Investigative Reporting among others.
+Chakarova recently directed and produced two documentary films in the U.S. - IN THE RED and MEN: A Love Story.

 Chakarova taught visual storytelling at UC Berkeley's Graduate School of Journalism for 14 years.
 She's also taught at Stanford University's African and African American Studies and Comparative Studies for Race and Ethnicity.